 Johns Hopkins SAIS students, whether they take courses online or on-campus, can also take advantage of our robust career services, which include access to tailored job searches, career coaching, networking and professional development opportunities.
 Visit our sustainable energy careers page for more information.Visit our sustainable energy careers page

-In addition to online coursework, the program features two one-of-a-kind residency experiences, giving students the opportunity to connect in-person with their cohort and other members of the Johns Hopkins SAIS community, as well as participate in rich experiential learning opportunities.
+In addition to online coursework, the program features two unique residency experiences, giving students the opportunity to connect in-person with their cohort and other members of the Johns Hopkins SAIS community, as well as participate in rich experiential learning opportunities.
 For any questions or concerns regarding the in-person residencies, connect with an admissions counselor via chat or submit the request information form.
 You can also visit our residency experience page for more information.
 View the course list below, or visit the curriculum page for full course descriptions.Visit the curriculum page

 The Johns Hopkins SAIS MA in Sustainable Energy (online) is open to applicants from a wide variety of backgrounds.
 We take a holistic approach to reviewing candidates, and, as a result, there is no minimum GPA or GRE/GMAT requirement for admission to the program.
 See our admissions page for a full list of requirements.